DylanSoares/DSCI400-Wine-Data/README.md

 **Using the packaged presentation models:**

 1. Extract `models.zip` from `/output/models/`
+2. To use the included modules, you must import the modules using the same version; otherwise, you will see warnings in the console.
+3. Use pip to install the modules from requirements.txt

+Note: RandomForest is corrupt.

 **Using the predictor UI:**

 1. Open the `/output/plots/<DATE_TIME>_regr_model_errors.png`
    > <DATE_TIME> will match with the model you wish to use
 2. Use the plot to decide which model(s) to use
-   > Generally, lower metrics is better for all but R^2\
+   > Generally, lower metrics are better for all but R^2\
 3. Run `white_wine_predictor.py`
 4. Select the chosen model(s) .pkl file, found in `/output/models/`
 5. Fill in the wine sample data
 6. Click `"Predict"` to make the final predictions.